ai-calculator/ai-calculator.github.io/_pages/H-and-R-Block-Calculator.md

 ## SEO Tips and Strategy

-To rank for “h\&r block calculator” and similar keywords:
+To rank for “H&R block calculator” and similar keywords:

 * Include LSI keywords like "tax refund estimator", "income tax calculator USA", and "tax planning tool"
 * Use keyword in title, meta, headings, and naturally throughout the content